 It can be tough to navigate the waters of this season of life, but with a little help and planning, it doesn’t have to be a negative time.
 For more information on moving senior loved ones into your home, please contact us today!

-Home Helpers of Northeastern Illinois is a locally-owned, trusted home health care agency and offers quality, compassionate senior in-home care services including home care assistance, 24-hour live-in care, personal care, companion care, respite care, Alzheimer's & dementia care, Parkinson's care as well as homemaker services in Park Ridge, Des Plaines, Skokie, Evanston, Glenview, Northbrook, Bannockburn, Deerfield, Fort Sheridan, Glencoe, Highland Park, Golf, Highwood, Hubbard Woods, Kenilworth, Lake Forest, Lincolnwood, Morton Grove, Niles, Northfield, Riverwoods, Rosemont, Techny, Wilmette, and Winnetka, Illinois.
+Home Helpers of Santa Clarita is a locally-owned, trusted home health care agency and offers quality, compassionate senior in-home care services including home care assistance, personal care, companion care, respite care, 24-hour care and live-in care, Alzheimer's & dementia care, Parkinson's care as well as homemaker services in Canyon Country, Castaic, Newhall, Newhall Ranch, Santa Clarita, Saugus, Stevenson Ranch, Valencia, Val Verde, and Westridge at Valencia, California.

 This blog provides general information and discussions about medicine, health, and related subjects.
 The words and other content provided in this blog, and in any linked materials, are not intended and should not be construed as medical advice.
 If the reader or any other person has a medical concern, he or she should consult with an appropriately-licensed physician or other healthcare workers.

 Never disregard professional medical advice or delay in seeking it because of something you have read on this blog or in any linked materials.
 If you think you may have a medical emergency, call your doctor or 911 immediately.